-In order to achieve the required reliability and to reduce accordingly the FIT of the subsystems, redundant configurations are generally used.
+In order to achieve the required reliability and to reduce accordingly the failure rate of the subsystems, redundant configurations are generally used.
 For example, redundant pump laser configurations are usually employed to ensure that the amplifier reliability target is met.